 Some Zoom users are familiar with virtual backgrounds.
 But many people still don’t know that you can use filters on Zoom, just like on social media.
-Aside from fun and playful filters, Zoom also offers options to help you look your best during your Zoom calls.
+Aside from fun and playful filters, Zoom also offers more professional filter options to help you look your best during your Zoom calls.

 What Are Zoom Filters Anyway?